masbahnana/Community-work/README.md

 # Contibuições com a comunidade

-Nesse repositório é possível encontrar todos os meus trabalhos realizados junto as comunidades de tecnologia.
+Oi!
+Eu sou Nana da Silva e nesse repositório você encontra todas as informações sobre minhas palestras e conteúdos públicos (passadas, presentes e futuras).

+Fique a vontade para usar esse template!

 # Contributions to the community

-In this repository it is possible to find all my work done with the technology communities.
+i!
+I am Nana da Silva and in this repository you can find all information about my lectures and public content (past, present and future).

+Feel free to use this template!